mir-am/LightTwinSVM/README.md

 Peng, X., Chen, D., & Kong, L. (2014).
 A clipping dual coordinate descent algorithm for solving support vector machines.
 Knowledge-Based Systems, 71, 266-278.

 ## Installation Guide
+Currently, supported operating systems are as follows:
+- Debian-based Linux systems (Ubuntu 16.04, Ubuntu 17.10 and Linux Mint 18)
+- RPM-based Linux systems (Fedora)

+First of all, [Python](https://www.python.org/) 3.4 interpreter or newer is required.
+Python 3 is usually installed by default on most Linux distributions.
 In order to build and run the program, the following Python packages are needed:
 - [NumPy](https://www.numpy.org)
 - [SciPy](https://www.scipy.org/)